mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring-tests.rst

 This test will be used to ensure monitors properly create and unpause connection pools when they discover servers.

+This test requires failCommand appName support which is only available in MongoDB 4.2.9+.

 1. Create a client with directConnection=true, appName="SDAMPoolManagementTest",
    and heartbeatFrequencyMS=500 (or lower if possible).